Wild Dungeness Crabmeat Tart

 - 6 whole eggs Add to list

-- half-and-half Add to list
+- Half-and-half, as needed Add to list

-- Cracked black pepper Add to list
+- Salt and cracked black pepper, to taste Add to list

 - 3 tablespoons chopped fresh herbs in any combination of the following: basil, thyme, dill, rosemary, chervil, savory Add to list